-The town of Ulcinj is about ten kilometres from the kite spot.
-Kitesurfers should choose an accommodation close to the kite spot as traffic in high season to and from the town centre can be a pain.
-There are bargain rental car options in both the capital of Podgorica and Tivat airports and it is easy to get around and find your way.
-Roads are a Western European Standard and the drive takes about 75 to 90 minutes.
+Ulcinj town is about ten kilometres from the kite spot.
+Choose your accommodation close to the kite spot as traffic in high season can be a pain.
+There are bargain rental car options in both Podgorica and Tivat airports and it’s easy to find your way around.
+Roads are a Western European standard and the drive takes about 75 to 90 minutes from the airports.
 Ulcinj is a very relaxed beach town and crime is very low.

 Friendly locals serving good, cheap food / PHOTO: KiteWorldWide

-Podgorica (TGD) is the capital of the country and there are flights there from most major airports with Montenegro Airlines, Austrian Airlines (via Vienna).
+Podgorica (TGD) is the capital served by flights from most major airports with Montenegro Airlines, Austrian Airlines (via Vienna).
 Ryanair flies from London and Brussels.
 Tivat airport (TIV) can be reached by some charter airlines like Airberlin.
-If you don't want to hire a car, KiteWorldWide can organise a transfer.

 Icapuí | Brazil